+In 2009, Illien launched the United Nations New Economic Paradigm project to advance a new economic paradigm for humanity.
 In 2011, Illien Global led by CEO Jayme Illien launched an initiative at the United Nations to create a new global day of awareness, the “International Day of Happiness”.
 UN resolution 66 281, which was adopted by consensus of all 193 member states on June 28, 2012, with the support of former UN Secretary General Ban Ki-moon, establishing the International Day of Happiness now celebrated worldwide every March 20.

 UN resolution 66/281 recognizes “the pursuit of happiness as a fundamental human goal” and “the relevance of happiness and well-being as universal goals and aspirations in the lives of human beings around the world, the importance of their recognition in public policy objectives, and the need for a more inclusive, equitable, and balanced approach to economic growth that promotes sustainable development, poverty eradication, happiness, and the well-being of all peoples”.